eReuse/devicehub-teal/README.md

   IMPORT_SNAPSHOTS='n'
 ```

-To register new devices, the [workbench software](https://github.com/eReuse/workbench) can be run on a device to generate its hardware snapshot that can be uploaded to your DeviceHub instance.
+To register new devices, the [workbench software](https://github.com/eReuse/workbench) can be run on a device to generate its hardware snapshot that can be uploaded to one of the two DeviceHub instance.

 3. Setup the environment variables in the .env file.
 You can find one example in examples/env.example.
 If you don't have any, you can copy that example and modify the basic vars